3 years after The Elder Scrolls 6 was announced, Todd Howard is thinking about making it

-In 2016, Todd Howard confirmed that Bethesda was working on The Elder Scrolls 6 (because of course it was), but warned that it was an extremely long way off: So far off, in fact, that he implied the technology required to make it happen didn't actually exist.
+In 2016, before it was formally announced at E3 2018, Todd Howard confirmed that Bethesda was working on a new Elder Scrolls game (because of course it was), but warned that it was an extremely long way off: So far off, in fact, that he implied the technology required to make it happen didn't actually exist.

 "I have to be careful what I say—it's a very long way off," Howard said at the time.
 "I could sit here and explain the game to you, and you would say, 'That sounds like you don't even have the technology—how long is that going to take?'
 And so it's something that's going to take a lot of time, what we have in mind for that game."

-Five years down the road, it appears that the situation may not have changed as much as you expected, or hoped.
-In a new interview with The Telegraph, Howard said Bethesda is still working on the technology that the new Elder Scrolls game will demand.
+Five years down the road and three years after the announcement teaser at E3 2018, it appears that the situation may not have changed as much as you might have expected, or hoped.
+In a new interview with The Telegraph, Howard said Bethesda is still working on the technology that The Elder Scrolls 6 will demand.

 "It’s good to think of The Elder Scrolls 6 as still being in a design [phase]," Howard said.
 "But we’re checking the tech: 'Is this going to handle the things we want to do in that game?'
 Every game will have some new suites of technology so Elder Scrolls 6 will have some additions on to Creation Engine 2 that that game is going to require."